MBTI Explained: What Your Personality Type Really Means

 • INTJs shine in strategy and innovation.

 It’s not about limits, it’s about alignment.
-Your MBTI can highlight where you’ll likely feel energized, not boxed in.
+Your MBTI is explained as a self-awareness tool that highlights where you’ll likely feel energised, not boxed in.

 📊 SoulFact: The APA notes that while MBTI isn’t diagnostic, it can promote self-awareness and career satisfaction when used for reflection rather than labeling.